 Students may bring in a tape recorder to tape in-class lecture.
 Professors may have the student sign a contract (page 21, Faculty & Staff Handbook) ensuring that the copyrighted material will not be duplicated.

-Books on Tape or CD
+Books on DVD or CD

 Several programs are available to assist students.
 Please visit our assistive technology page for more information.